strath-ace-labs/local_rag/README.md

 # Local RAG Question Answering Notebook

-This project provides a minimal implementation for question-answering on PDF documents with local hardware.
+This project offers a lightweight implementation for question-answering on PDF documents using local hardware.
+It leverages llama.cpp Python bindings for CPU support and showcases a demo in a Jupyter Notebook.
+Key features include:

-It uses llama.cpp Python bindings for CPU support and implements a demo in a Jupyter Notebook.
-The features includes a preprocessing and chunking pipeline for PDF documents as well as a visualisation plugin to compare generated responses with the source documents to control the model answer.
+A preprocessing and chunking pipeline for PDF documents PDF extraction implemented with AllenAI's Papermage (https://github.com/allenai/papermage) A visualization plugin to compare generated responses with source documents, enabling model answer verification

+The implementation demonstrates how to perform document-based question-answering without relying on cloud services, making it suitable for scenarios requiring data privacy or offline processing.

 ## Requirements